 The posted admissions deadlines for the various programs are fixed.
 International applicants must submit all materials for consideration well before the deadline date to be considered.
 It is strongly recommended that international applicants have all materials submitted (including English language testing and credentials evaluation) 2 months before the regular application deadlines.

-All international graduate students accepted for the Fall semester must enroll in the summer English for Academic Purposes course administered by the Center for American English Language and Culture.
+All international graduate students accepted for the fall semester must enroll in the summer English for Academic Purposes course administered by the Center for American English Language and Culture.
 This course covers academic English content as well as material about the University, libraries and city of Charlottesville.
-Students are reponsible for the fees for this program.
+Students are responsible for the fees for this program.

-The admissions committees reserve the right to interview any applicant to the graduate nursing programs at UVa.
-For most international applicants, this would be a telephone interview.
+The admissions committees reserve the right to interview any applicant to the graduate nursing programs at UVA.
+For most international applicants, this would be a video interview.
 You would be contacted by the Office of Admissions and Student Services if an interview is requested.

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.